Juma Mosque, Tbilisi

-Juma Mosque (ქართული ტექსტი) is the only surviving mosque in Tbilisi’s historic Old Town.
+The Juma Mosque (ჯუმა მეჩეთი; Cümə məscidi) is the only surviving mosque in the historic Old Town of Tbilisi, Georgia.
 Located at the foot of Narikala Fortress on Botanical Street, it is notable for its shared use by both Sunni and Shia Muslims.

 History

 Muslims have lived in Tbilisi since the Arab conquest in the 7th century, and the city once had multiple mosques.
-The original Juma Mosque was built by the Ottomans in the early 18th century at the foot of Narikala Fortress.
-It was destroyed by Persian forces in the 1740s, then rebuilt between 1846–1851 by the Italian architect Giovanni Scudieri.
+The original Juma Mosque built by the Ottomans in the early 18th century, at the foot of Narikala Fortress, was destroyed by Persian forces in the 1740s, then rebuilt between 1846–1851 by the Italian architect Giovanni Scudieri.
 In 1895, funded by Azerbaijani philanthropist Zeynalabdin Taghiyev, it was rebuilt again in its current red-brick form.
 The mosque underwent restoration in 1998.

 Architecture

 The mosque is constructed of red brick and combines Neo-Gothic and Islamic architectural elements.
-It features arched windows along its walls and an eight-sided polygonal minaret visible from Botanical Street.
+It features arched windows along its walls and an octagonal minaret visible from Botanical Street.
 Both the exterior and interior are decorated with colorful mosaics.